-January is a great time to set your goals for the year and put plans in place.
+January is a time where you might want to set your goals for the year and put plans in place.
 But knowing how to get started can feel a bit overwhelming.
-Often, January takes me right back to that “scary blank page” feeling many moons ago at school and university.
-Sitting there with a huge essay to write, a swirling mess of ideas in my head and no idea how to start getting them down onto paper.
+It can be a bit like that “scary blank page” feeling you’d get back in your school days.
+Sat there tasked with writing an essay, having a few ideas in your head but not really knowing where to start when it comes to getting them down onto paper.

 Setting goals can be the same.
 Maybe there’s something you’ve always wanted to do but you’ve never been quite sure how to get the wheels turning.
 And so another year goes by and that goal remains a dream.
 Maybe you know what you want to do, and you know exactly how you can achieve it.
 But those pesky first hurdles – fear and a lack of self-belief – have always stopped you from trying.
 Or maybe you’ve just got this feeling that you want to do something but you’re not sure what that something is yet.